bic-org-uk/bic-lcf/docs/LCF-AuthenticationAuthorisation.md

     Responds with:
     HTTP/200
     Where the Body / Payload is a patron entity response

     -- or --

     HTTP/401 - Service Terminal credentials were invalid, or need to be obtained from the IdP again

     -- or --

     HTTP/404 - the Patron represented by id-value does not exist

 #### Patron Authentication

 Where an LCF web service requires authentication of a Patron, this is done by using the HTTP header field "lcf-patron-credential".
 This should use the same format as HTTP BASIC authentication, i.e. the value "patron-id:password" encoded using BASE64, prepended by "BASIC ".
-Alternatively if an external IdP (such as OAuth or OpenID) is used for authentication, the token from the IdP can also be passed via this field.
+Alternatively if an external IdP (Identity Provider) using a protocol such as OAuth or OpenId, is used for authentication, the token from the IdP can also be passed via this field.

 A response code of 401 indicates that the patron credentials were incorrect, or (in the case of an external IdP) has expired and needs to be re-requested from the IdP.